White Sox vs. Astros Player Props Betting Odds

 Alvarez Stats

-- Alvarez has 33 hits with seven doubles, nine home runs, 17 walks and 35 RBI.
+- Alvarez has 34 hits with seven doubles, nine home runs and 17 walks.
+He has driven in 35 runs.

-- Alvarez hopes to build on a nine-game hitting streak in this matchup.
-During his last 10 games he is batting .306 with three doubles, three home runs, four walks and eight RBI.
+- Alvarez will look for his 11th straight game with a hit in this matchup.
+In his last 10 games he is batting .316 with three doubles, three home runs, three walks and eight RBI.

 Alvarez Recent Games